joselunatic/amina/README.md

 ### Sr. Verdad Access (DM Command Layer)
 1. From the boot terminal choose **Sr. Verdad Access** and submit the clearance code (same as the old DM secret).
 You can later hit the **Change Clearance** button on the control panel to re-open the boot overlay and switch roles.
-1. Enter the shared secret in the boot overlay or the control panel.
-The secret stays only in memory for this session.
+1. Enter the shared secret en el boot overlay (se valida una vez y se guarda la sesión del DJ en cookie HttpOnly; no se expone el secreto al frontend).
 2. DM-only tools appear:
    - Form to create POIs (or edit/delete existing ones).
    - Image URL field so you can attach an external illustration per POI.